 For readers seeking a bird’s eye overview of cyber warfare and information operations in the Middle East, these essays serve as a practical starting point.
 As the cyber domain develops and the academic study of the field matures, cross-sectional analysis of cyber conflict from legal, technical, and regional angles will become more critical.
 This book captures a snapshot of the region’s still-early cyber history, clarifies how it may develop in the near- to medium-term future, and offers an idea of how its greatest risks can be avoided.

-This book is available for purchase through Amazon in paperback or for Kindle.
+This book is available for purchase through Amazon in hardcover, paperback, or for Kindle.

 Watch short video interviews with several of the authors who appear in the book to learn more about their chapters.